dionno/apidocs/source/includes/_time_entries.md

 | project_features | The task associated with this time entry    |
 | members          | The member associated with this time entry  |
 | invoices         | The invoice associated with this time entry |

+## Updating Time Entry

+This API allows existing time entries to be modified.</br>

+<span class="http-method http-get">PUT</span> `  /api/time_entries/[id]`

+The behavior and parameters of the API depend on the following:

+The start_time and end_time are used to calculate the time entry in minutes when the organization's time_tracking_type is 1=Start/End Time.
+Other wise these values are ignored.

+The billable_minutes is updated when a project is billable otherwise this value is ignored

+Invoiced time entries and not permitted

+Time entries for a work_date that have been Approved/Rejected can also notify administrators of modification.

+## Creating Time Entry